 Robert Punkenhofer, artistic director Vienna Art Week

-Angela Stief, curatorial advise Vienna Art Week
+Angela Stief, director Albertina modern and curatorial advise Vienna Art Week

 Beset by crises.
 Out of control.
 Out of action.
 Awareness of humankind’s limited ability to intervene in the way of the world is increasing.
 No less than two major horror scenarios have come to dominate current global events as we know them: first, the COVID-19 virus and its mutations; and second, the terrible natural disasters wrought by climate change.
 Storms, earthquakes and volcanic eruptions have shaken our hemisphere quite literally to its core.
 Even more palpable are the effects of the virus.
 A global pandemic has taken a dramatic toll our daily lives, wreaking havoc on long-standing systems – the economy, health, culture – while cutting our individual day-to-day activities to a minimum.
 Routines are thwarted by aimlessness, fueling isolation and putting social relationships to the test.
 Fear and insecurity are increasingly widespread.
 The “shrinking world” phenomenon ties us in place, travel is passé, and we can neither maintain nor expand our analog networks.
 Even stridently successful people are stumbling as the usual self-empowerment problem-solving strategies no longer work.
 We find ourselves in a collective stagger, reeling with vertigo.
 Vertigo – the dizzy state described by Alfred Hitchcock in his eponymous movie – is also the subject of much meticulous research by the artist duo Ruth Anderwald + Leonhard Grond.
 The two delve into Op Art in an investigation of perception and distorted images of reality.
 Psychological mirages and projections are threatening our grip on the real, our ability to stay grounded.
 Peter Sloterdijk once spoke of the disappearance of reality or the reality of disappearance.
 Culture is full of descriptions of whatever kind of vertigo, which illustrates utter powerlessness on the one hand and the pleasures of anarchic, boundary-smashing whirling on the other, and celebrates rapture with death-defying abandon.